jstokes1994/python-project-quiz-app/README.md

 There are no differences between the development and deployed versions.

-Note the project us written with Python3 and not Python2.
+Note the project is written with Python3 and not Python2.